minhtran241/flexiconnect-architecture/README.md

             ```
     -   [github.com/golang/crypto/bcrypt](https://github.com/golang/crypto/blob/master/bcrypt/bcrypt.go) is used for hashing passwords
     -   [pkg.go.dev/database/sql](https://pkg.go.dev/database/sql) provides a generic interface around SQL (or SQL-like) databases.
 The sql package must be used in conjunction with a database driver.
 See [golang.org/s/sqldrivers](https://golang.org/s/sqldrivers) for a list of drivers
--   File `authentication-service.dockerfile` is the `dockerfile` for the service
+-   File `authentication-service/authentication-service.dockerfile` is the `dockerfile` for the service

 ## Logger Service with MongoDB